Mirasaki/discord.js-bot-template/README.md

 - Configure internal permission levels, and define any additional (optional) Discord permissions required to execute the command.
 Useful for Moderation tools.
 - Enable commands globally, restrict them to a single testing server, or even disable it all together if you've discovered a major bug in your code.
 - Throttle your command usage, configure a `{{usages}} in {{duration}}` cooldown to individual commands.
 With the 5 different available cooldown types (user, member, channel, guild, global), you can configure an appropriate cooldown for all your commands and components.
+- Configure aliases for all your Application Commands.
+(ChatInput, UserContextMenu, and MessageContextMenu)

 ### Dynamic Component Handler